torrinconrath/agent-vs-ghosts/README.md

 ﻿# Agent Vs Ghosts
 This has all the relevant files for my pygame project, Agent Vs Ghosts.
 This includes the script and remains of the executing process.
+You can unzip and file from here to play, but I suggest to just download the executable from my Project's Page (https://torrinconrath.github.io/) as you would need to worry about the unnecessary files.

 # How to Play?